11notes/docker-kms/README.md

 * Use Let’s Encrypt DNS-01 challenge to obtain valid SSL certificates for your services
 * Do not expose this image to WAN!
 You will get notified from Microsoft via your ISP to terminate the service if you do so
 * [Microsoft LICD](https://learn.microsoft.com/en-us/openspecs/office_standards/ms-oe376/6c085406-a698-4e12-9d4d-c3b0ee3dbc4a)
+* Use [11notes/kms-gui](https://github.com/11notes/docker-kms-gui) if you want to see the clients you activated in a nice GUI

 # ElevenNotes™️
 This image is provided to you at your own risk.
 Always make backups before updating an image to a different version.
 Check the [releases](https://github.com/11notes/docker-kms/releases) for breaking changes.
 If you have any problems with using this image simply raise an [issue](https://github.com/11notes/docker-kms/issues), thanks.
-You can find all my repositories on [github](https://github.com/11notes?tab=repositories).
+If you have a question or inputs please create a new [discussion](https://github.com/11notes/docker-kms/discussions) instead of an issue.
+You can find all my other repositories on [github](https://github.com/11notes?tab=repositories).